vestrel00/contacts-android/README.md

 ## TODO

-- Ensure cursors and mappers are not created in for or while loops.
-Query violates this rule.
 - Support cancellation for Insert, Update, and Delete operations.
 Queries already support cancellation.

 1. Support for adding custom mimetypes.